-All values are measured at 25 °C. To view an Excel file that lists all of the measured spectral, L-I-V, and far field characteristic values of the sample QCL shown above, please click here.
-Serialnumber-specific documentation is available by clicking "Choose Item" on the left side of the price box.
+All values are measured at 25 °C. To view an Excel file that lists all of the measured spectral and L-I-V characteristic values of the sample QCL shown above, please click here.
+Serial-number-specific documentation is available by clicking "Choose Item" on the left side of the price box.

 The spectrum above shows the fine structure of the Fabry-Perot modes, which can be seen in the raw data file.
-Please note that the resolution bandwidth of this measurement is 0.125 cm-1 (3.75 GHz).
+Please note that the resolution bandwidth of this measurement is 0.125 cm^{-1} (3.75 GHz).

-All values are measured at 25 °C, unless otherwise indicated.
-To view an Excel file that lists all of the measured spectral, L-I-V, and far field characteristic values of the sample QCL shown above, please click here.
+To view an Excel file that lists all of the measured spectral and L-I-V characteristic values of the sample QCL shown above, please click here.
 Serial-number-specific documentation is available by clicking "Choose Item" on the left side of the price box.

 All values are measured at 25 °C. To view an Excel file that lists all of the measured spectral, L-I-V, and far field characteristic values of the sample QCL shown above, please click here.
-Serialnumber-specific documentation is available by clicking "Choose Item" on the left side of the price box.
+Serial-number-specific documentation is available by clicking "Choose Item" on the left side of the price box.

 Far field divergence values are measured at 25 °C and at a distance of 89.4 mm from the laser.
-The detector's aperture is Ø10 mm, and the sampling step size is 3°.
+The detector's aperture is $\emptyset10$ mm, and the sampling step size is 3°.
 The angle subtended by the detector is 6.4°.
+The far field profile appears noisy due to the low signal-to-noise ratio of the measurement.